sebastiendonadio/devopsmlops/chapters/07-chapter5.md

 ##  Data Versioning

-As mentioned above, the time spent on analyzing and trying out different things with the data needs to be systematic with a lineage.
+As mentioned above, the time spent on analyzing and trying different things with the data needs to be systematic with a lineage.
 That is provided by a data versioning system.
 Typically a data versioning system provides capabilities such as

 1. Origin determination so that you can always go back to the raw data as it was collected before any custom modifications.